edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 -   Specify a metro code as an integer value.
 -   Request DMA codes from Nielsen.
+-   Specify multiple metro codes by delimiting each one with a single space.
 -   Metro codes are only applicable for traffic from the United States.
 -   Certain requests may not return a valid metro code.
 A question mark (i.e., `?`) will match requests for which a valid metro code could not be determined.